flyingrhinonz/nccm/README.md

 If you are using systemd it usually captures syslog messages which you can read in `journalctl`.
 I will use the word syslog in this documentation as referral to both.
 Use this for debugging.
-Default level is warning.
+Default level is info.
 Supported levels: debug, info, warning, error, critical .

 `nccm_config_logprivateinfo`: